• Frequently Asked Questions •

 • The quality claims you read on a website / blog / in a forum should be seen as marketing without value, unless the claims are backed up by test reports, such as a genuine Certificate of Analysis (COA), which has been issued by an actual registered / certified laboratory.
 In-house testing is per definition unreliable because of the conflict of interest.
 You can find our test reports here.

-• If the quality claim is not reflected on the Supplement Facts label that means a red flag.
-The Supplement Facts label shows the guaranteed levels of compounds, and the justness of this information is checked by the authorities.
+• If the quality claims / specifications are not repeated on the Supplement Facts label that means a Red Flag.
+The Supplement Facts label shows the guaranteed levels of active compounds, and the justness of this information is checked by the authorities.
 False claims result in prosecution.
 Many vendors decide therefore not to repeat their statements on that label.
-By doing that they are in fact underlining it's marketing, not facts they're telling you.

 • Information on the front label is not verified for its accuracy.
 Therefore you cannot rely on that, in particular if it is not repeated on the Supplement Facts label.
-Another red flag.
+Another Red Flag.

 .